hmxmilohax/rb3-pc/pages/english/instruments/modded/riffada.md

 </div>
 <!-- /.panel-group -->

-### Passthrough Mode

-<div markdown="span" class="alert alert-info" role="alert"><i class="fa fa-info-circle"></i> <b>As of writing this, RPCS3 does not support hotplugging, which means you cannot plug your guitar in AFTER starting RPCS3.
-Passthrough Mode lets you use your guitar without needing to bind anything but due to the lack of hotplugging (PS3/Emulator preset), you need to start the game up twice.
-Therefore, this mode is currently not recommended. </b> {{include.content}}</div>

 ## Additional Notes
 The picoconfig preset binds a few things for a better experience with a PS4 Riffmaster.
 - The "Boot" button on the Adafruit Feather RP2040 with USB Type A Host will act as a guide button as pressing and holding the guide button on the Riffmaster shuts it off.